Ribeye Steak with Cauliflower Puree

 In a large sauce pan, melt 2 tablespoons of butter over medium heat.
 Add onion and garlic and cook until soft and translucent, about 5 minutes.
 Take care not to brown anything.
 If you do, discard and start over.

-Add milk and cream.
+Add cauliflower, milk, and cream.
 Bring to a simmer then cover and cook until completely tender, about 30 minutes.

 Strain and reserve cooking liquid.